 HOW TO APPLY:

-This mentorship program is open to composers who identify as BIPOC and/or LGBTQ+.
+This mentorship program is open to composers who identify as BIPOC and/or LGBTQ+ and currently reside in the United States.
 Interested composers should provide a PDF of two scores and accompanying audio (MIDI is acceptable!) that demonstrate their overall compositional style.
 At least one of the works should demonstrate the composer’s woodwind writing.